Carreg Coetan Arthur

-Carreg Coetan Arthur is a neolithic dolmen near Newport in North Pembrokeshire, Wales.
+Carreg Coetan Arthur is a Neolithic dolmen in Newport, Pembrokeshire, Wales.

 Carreg Coetan Arthur dates from around 3000 BC and is the remains of a Neolithic burial chamber (also known as a quoit).

 The remains consist of a 4-metre-long capstone on smaller supporting rocks.
 It would have originally been earth covered, but this has eroded away.

 The site is managed by Cadw and it is a scheduled ancient monument.